Type choices :

 All construction must be carried out during the permitted construction periods, namely:

-- From the opening of the campsite until June 15, and;
+- From the opening of the Campsite until June 15, and;

-During permitted construction periods, the Client must carry out their work between 9:00 a.m. and 12:00 p.m. as well as between 1:00 p.m. and 5:00 p.m.
+During permitted construction periods, the Client must carry out its work between 9:00 a.m. and 12:00 p.m. and between 1:00 p.m. and 5:00 p.m.

 7.1.5.
 Prohibitions

 7.1.6.
-Ownership of changes
+Ownership of modifications

 Any renovation or construction on a Land does not grant any property rights to the Client.
-Any construction remains the property of the Client and must be moved or demolished in the event of cancellation or end of the Contract or non-compliance with construction standards.
+Any construction remains the property of the Client and must be moved or demolished in the event of cancellation or termination of the Contract or non-compliance with construction standards.

 7.1.7.
 Dismantling